Fraud Summary

 • Be cautious about opening attachments or downloading files, regardless of who sent them.

-• ‘Spam’, or mass email messages, often contain links to phishing websites and other unsavory websites.
+• ‘Spam’, or mass email messages, often contain links to phishing and unsavory websites.

 • Many phishing scams originate outside of the United States.
 Be wary of emails from people or sources you don’t know or trust.